JimmyHa-ICT/CarPark/Readme.md.txt

 3. Install .apk file on your mobile.
 Make sure that your mobile and PC are the same LAN (Wifi, etc)
 4. Install Xampp.
 Copy folder server/api to the location in your PC C:\C:\xampp\htdocs\unity
 5. Open XAMPP.
 Start Apache server and MySQL.
+6. Initialize the database
-6. Open PC Client App and Mobile Client app and run.
+7. Open PC Client App and Mobile Client app and run.